Japanese invasion of Panay

 Japanese invasion of Panay (Paglusob ng mga Hapones sa isla ng Panay, Pagsulong sang mga Hapon sa Panay) on April 16–18, 1942 was the second landing in the Visayas Islands after Fil-American forces surrendered in Bataan on April 9, 1942.
 It is the next step to prevent any supplies reach Corregidor Island and control the Visayas waters and established bases for the campaign to invade island of Mindanao to complete the invasion of the Philippines.

 Background

-After the surrender of Luzon Force in Bataan, Imperial Japanese 14th Army has sent two detachments to besiege the Visayas Islands that can be made bases for the invasion of Mindanao.
+After the surrender of Luzon Force in Bataan, Imperial Japanese 14th Army sent two detachments to besiege the Visayas Islands that could be made bases for the invasion of Mindanao.
 Kawaguchi detachment was sent to capture Cebu and Kawamura detachment followed to sieged Panay.

 Since assuming the command 61st Division and Panay Island commander Colonel Albert F. Christie continued to implement the Operation Baus Au, after the previous commander Brigadier General Bradford Chynoweth assumed the new command of Visayan Force and moved to Cebu in mid-March.
 61st Division has added two infantry regiments since February after 61st, 62nd Infantry and 61st Field Artillery was transferred to Mindanao.
 Its strength has reached to 8,000 personnel, however there was a shortage of rifles, ammunition, and no artillery pieces at all in the island.